MicrosoftDocs/sql-docs/docs/sql-server/sql-server-help-installation.md

 ## Use offline help

 You can use the Help Viewer to download the latest available online help content for SQL Server 2016/2017, or help content from the Microsoft Download Center for SQL Server 2014, and install it on your computer.
-You can then access the content offline or online in the Help Viewer.
+You can then access the content in the Help Viewer whether you are online or offline.

 >[!NOTE]
 >- SQL Server 2016 and SQL Server 2017 help are combined, although some topics note individual versions.
 Most topics apply to both.
 >- You can use Help Viewer 2.x to view [!INCLUDE[ssSQL14_md](../includes/sssql14-md.md)] help if you install the content from disk.

-### Help Viewer v2.x
+### Use Help Viewer v2.x

 This process installs the most up-to-date online help content available at the time of the download, and displays it in the Help Viewer.

-1. In SSMS, click **Add and Remove Help Content** on the Help menu.
+1. In SSMS or VS, click **Add and Remove Help Content** on the Help menu.
 The Help Viewer opens to the Manage Content tab.
 2. To install from the latest online source, choose **Online** under Installation source:.

    ![HelpViewer2_ManageContent_OnlineSource](../sql-server/media/helpviewer2-managecontent-onlinesource.png)